Policies created for a marine environment growing in use.

 The plan includes a series of policies encompassing sustainability criteria including social, economic and environmental considerations.
 The SW marine plan was fully adopted in summer 2021.

 A marine licence is required for some activities carried out within the marine environment including construction, dredging, deposit and / or removal of any substance or object.
-The MMO offer a ‘Do I need a licence tool’ which is useful.
+The MMO offer a ‘Do I need a marine licence tool’ which is useful.
 The SW Marine plan is a material consideration for all marine licence applications.

 Falmouth Harbour are a statutory consultee on any marine licence application in our waters so it may be worth getting in touch prior to submitting your licence application.
 We will consider things like safety of navigation and relevant policies that make up the SW Marine plan when making a response.
-As a harbour authority we have a responsibility under the Act (Section 58(3)) to have regard to the appropriate marine policy documents when taking decisions which relate to the exercise of any function capable of affecting the whole or any park of the UK Marine area.
+As a harbour authority we have a responsibility under the Marine and Coastal Access Act (Section 58(3)) to have regard to the appropriate marine policy documents when taking decisions which relate to the exercise of any function capable of affecting the whole or any park of the UK Marine area.

 If you require any further information on this, please do contact us.